Research

 TT “Protective Receptor Balance” Normal

-Two copies of the protective T allele — lowest sIL7R output and reduced MS and autoimmune susceptibility
+Two copies of the protective allele — lowest sIL7R production and reduced MS susceptibility from this locus

-You carry two copies of the T allele (encoding isoleucine at position 244), the genotype associated with the lowest production of soluble IL-7 receptor.
-Your IL7R exon 6 is included more reliably in mRNA transcripts, producing predominantly membrane-bound receptor with reduced circulating sIL7R.
-Meta-analyses confirm TT homozygosity is the lowest-risk genotype for MS in European populations (recessive OR=0.84 vs CC).
-Research in early-onset type 1 diabetes found TT homozygosity was strongly protective (OR=0.18, p=0.02), suggesting this genotype's protection extends across T-cell-mediated autoimmune conditions.
-This genotype is found in roughly 6% of Europeans; it is rarer in African (~1%) and East Asian (~3%) populations.
+You carry two copies of the T allele, the genotype associated with the lowest production of soluble IL-7 receptor.
+Your IL7R exon 6 is included more reliably in mRNA transcripts, producing predominantly membrane-bound receptor and less circulating sIL7R.
+This is the least common genotype in Europeans (approximately 7%) and confers the lowest MS susceptibility from this locus.
+Research in type 1 diabetes showed TT homozygosity had a strongly protective effect in early-onset disease (OR 0.18), suggesting this genotype's protection extends across T-cell- mediated autoimmune conditions.

 CT “Partial Soluble Receptor Elevation” Intermediate Caution

-One copy of each allele — intermediate sIL7R levels and modestly elevated MS susceptibility
+One copy of each allele — moderately increased sIL7R and slightly elevated MS susceptibility

 Heterozygotes produce an intermediate ratio of soluble to membrane-bound IL-7Rα.
 One C allele increases exon 6 skipping on that chromosome while the T allele maintains near-normal exon inclusion on the other.
 The net effect is intermediate sIL7R production.
-Genetic modeling places CT risk between CC and TT, consistent with an additive (codominant) pattern.
+Genetic modeling in MS meta-analyses places CT risk between CC and TT, consistent with a codominant pattern.
 The dominant model (CC+CT vs TT) yields OR approximately 1.15, suggesting even one C allele confers measurable though modest risk.
-For other autoimmune conditions associated with this SNP (ankylosing spondylitis, primary biliary cirrhosis), the CT genotype sits at intermediate risk.
+For most other autoimmune conditions associated with this SNP (ankylosing spondylitis, primary biliary cirrhosis, T1D), the CT genotype sits at intermediate risk comparable to the general population.

 CC “Increased Soluble Receptor” High Risk Warning